puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 See the [clusterTrustBundle projected volume source](/docs/concepts/storage/projected-volumes#clustertrustbundle) for more details.

 <!-- TODO this should become a task page -->
-## How to issue a certificate for a user {#normal-user}
+## How to issue a certificate for a user {#user}

-A few steps are required in order to get a normal user to be able to authenticate and invoke an API.
+A few steps are required in order to get a user to be able to authenticate and invoke an API.
 First, this user must have a certificate issued by the Kubernetes cluster, and then present that certificate to the Kubernetes API.